RightToAskOrg/righttoask-docs/api-client-brainstorm.md

 > * The User is forwarded to `Question Screen` where their new Question is displayed.

-* *Question: Are there a maximum number of topics allowed for a Question?*
+* *Question: Are there a maximum number of Topics allowed for a Question?*

 * *Question: Should we have a 'Reason for Selection' dropdown for the MP who is targetted?
 Similar to the options provided for an MP to reject a question.
 Eg, 'X is my MP', 'X has a relevent portfolio'.
 It may make users be more thoughtful in their selection*